ryanwakabayashi/analysis-rnn-public/README.md

 Based on RNN from "Deep Learning A-Z: Hands-On Artificial Neural Networks" by Kirill Eremenko

+- LSTM model
 - Utilized yfinance to download data
 - Feature engineered technical analysis using finta
+- Increased the number of steps in time a model will take into consideration to learn